 Mission

-Fundação Kissama (FK) promotes the defence, protection, conservation, management, study, investigation and balance of Angola’s flora and fauna.
-The organisation implements conservation, biodiversity management and environmental education projects; promotes actions aimed at environmental preservation and the recovery of degraded areas; and raises awareness of biodiversity-related problems.
+Fundação Kissama promotes the defence, protection, conservation, management, study and research of Angola’s biodiversity.
+The organisation implements conservation, biodiversity management and environmental education projects; promotes actions aimed at the preservation of important biodiversity hotspots and flagship species; and raises awareness of biodiversity-related problems.

 History

 At its formation in 1996, our partner was involved in establishing a special conservation area near Quiçama National Park for the reintroduction of native species.
-The Noah’s Ark Project involved the transfer of around 150 animals from South Africa and Botswana, including oryx, giraffe, zebra, cheetah and wildebeest.
+The Noah’s Ark Project involved the transfer of around 150 animals from South Africa and Botswana, including giraffe, zebra and elephants.

-For more than 10 years, FK was responsible for the daily management of the flora and fauna in the special conservation area.
-During this time, FK helped to rebuild the Catalangombe School, aimed at training inspectors for conservation areas in Angola.
+For more than 12 years, Fundação Kissama was responsible for the daily management of the flora and fauna in the special conservation area in the Quiçama National Park.
+During this time, our partner helped to rebuild the Catalangombe School, aimed at training game rangers for environmental conservation areas in Angola and to improve patrolling in the area.

-FK has a long history with the Giant Sable Conservation Project, becoming the implementing institution of the project’s scientific research and environmental education actions in 2010.
-FK began a new project in 2019, focused on the provinces of Bengo and Cuanza-Norte, that will aim to determine the geographic distribution zones of Forest Elephants.
+Fundação Kissama has a long history with the Giant Sable Conservation Project, becoming the implementing institution of the project’s scientific research and environmental education actions in 2010.
+Fundação Kissama began a new project in 2019, focused on the provinces of Bengo and Cuanza-Norte, that will aim to determine the geographic distribution zones of Forest Elephants.
+The organisation also implements a project to protect the marine turtles in partnership with the Faculty of Natural Sciences of Agostinho Neto University.

 Our Partnership

-Beginning in 2022, our partnership builds on FK’s experience in the Mount Moco area, where it has been working for over a decade.
-Described by FK as the highest conservation priority in Angola, our first project together aims to ensure the long-term survival of Mount Moco’s Afromontane forest and its associated biodiversity.
+Beginning in 2022, our partnership builds on Fundação Kissama’s experience in the Mount Moco area, where it has been working for over a decade.
+Described by our partner as one of the highest conservation priorities in Angola, our first project together aims to ensure the long-term survival of Mount Moco’s Afromontane forest and its associated biodiversity.

 Afromontane forests are the most isolated, restricted and threatened habitat type in Angola, with only 700 ha remaining in the country.
 Mount Moco in Huambo Province holds more than 10% of these forests, the second-largest area in the country.
 Our project aims to protect enough Afromontane forest to support the continued survival of the largest-known population of Swierstra’s Francolin, along with eight other birds endemic to Angola and other Afromontane-restricted birds.